 Death toll reaches 86 in Surfside collapse.
 Site to be cleared ‘sooner than expected’

-The recovery effort briefly paused at 7 a.m. after a lightning strike, and inclement weather is expected the rest of the day.
+The recovery effort — which overnight uncovered seven more bodies from the rubble of the Champlain Towers South — briefly paused at 7 a.m. after a lightning strike, and inclement weather is expected the rest of the day.

 Of the 86 victims, 62 have been identified.

-There are “potentially” 43 people still missing in the rubble, Levine Cava said.
+There are “potentially” 43 people still missing following what may be the worst building failure in U.S. history, Levine Cava said.
 “We can only truly account for a missing person who is deceased once an identification is made.”

 Officials are still working on making the missing list as accurate as possible, by cross-referencing addresses from the U.S. Postal Service, driver’s license records and the condo building roster.